Tony Kelly (footballer, born 1964)

 Anthony Gerald Kelly (born 1 October 1964) is an English former footballer who played mainly in central midfield.

-A former Liverpool trainee, he moved from non-league Prescot Cables to Wigan Athletic in 1984.
-The club's Player of the Year in 1985, he also helped Wigan to victory in the 1985 Football League Trophy Final.
+A former Liverpool trainee, he moved from non-League Prescot Cables to Wigan Athletic in 1984.
+The club's Player of the Year in 1985, he also helped Wigan to victory in the 1985 Associate Members' Cup final.
 Sold on to Stoke City in 1986 for a £80,000 fee, he was moved on to West Bromwich Albion for £60,000 a year later.
 Loaned out to Chester City and Colchester United, he was transferred to Shrewsbury Town in January 1989 for a £30,000 fee.
 Two years and more than 100 games later, he was sold to Bolton Wanderers for £100,000.
 A popular player at Bolton, he helped the club to win promotion out of the Second Division in 1992–93.
 Released in 1994, he had brief spells at Port Vale, Millwall, Wigan Athletic, Peterborough United, Altrincham and Sligo Rovers, before he retired in 1997.

 Career

 Wigan Athletic

-Kelly began his career as an apprentice at Liverpool, before joining non-league Prescot Cables in 1983.
+Kelly began his career as an apprentice at Liverpool, before joining non-League Prescot Cables in 1983.
 He returned to the Football League in January 1984, signing for Third Division Wigan Athletic.
-He made just over 100 appearances for Wigan, and was voted Player of the Year in 1985, after he scored in a 3–1 victory over Brentford in the Football League Trophy Final at Wembley.
+He made just over 100 appearances for Wigan.
+He was voted Player of the Year in 1985, after he scored in a 3–1 victory over Brentford in the Associate Members' Cup final final at Wembley.
 The club missed out on promotion in 1985–86 after finishing one point behind third-place Derby County.

 Stoke City

 He moved on to Second Division Stoke City in April 1986, as manager Mick Mills paid out a fee of £80,000.
-However Mills and Kelly did not enjoy a happy relationship, and Mills ordered Kelly to lose weight not long after his arrival at the Victoria Ground.
+However, Mills and Kelly did not enjoy a happy relationship.
+Mills ordered Kelly to lose weight not long after he arrived at the Victoria Ground.
 He still played 43 games for the "Potters" in 1986–87, scoring four goals, before he was sold to Ron Saunders' West Bromwich Albion for £60,000 in July 1987.

 West Bromwich Albion

 Ron Atkinson replaced Saunders as manager in September 1987, and so Kelly's impact at The Hawthorns was limited in 1987–88.
 He instead had successive loan outings with Chester City and Colchester United in 1988.
-At Chester he was reunited with Harry McNally, the man who had signed him at Wigan; however he only played five league games for the "Seals".
-At Colchester he was signed by Steve Foley on 24 October, and scored two goals in twenty games for Colchester in the 1988–89 season, as the club struggled at the foot of the Fourth Division.
+At Chester, he was reunited with Harry McNally, the man who had signed him at Wigan; however, he only played five league games for the "Seals".
+At Colchester, he was signed by Steve Foley on 24 October and scored two goals in twenty games for Colchester in the 1988–89 season, as the club struggled at the foot of the Fourth Division.
 He was substituted at half-time by Jock Wallace in United's match at York City on 21 January and left the ground without saying goodbye to his teammates, ending his loan spell at Layer Road.